york-cs-dams/practicals/habitable_programs/tools/size/README.md

 Note that each of the methods named `count_XXX` receive a file object.
 This is an instance of `Subjects::SourceFile` (in `lib/subjects/source_file.rb`). `SourceFile` provides two methods that you will need: `source` returns the file's source code and `ast` returns the file's Abstract Syntax Tree.
 You'll also want to make use of the parser gem's `Parser::AST::Processor` class.
 For a recap on Abstract Syntax Trees and `Parser::AST::Processor`, see the DAMS lecture on the Ruby Parser.

-Test your implementation on the `hello_world` project by running `scripts/size files hello_world`.
+Test your implementation on the `hello_world` project by running `vado size files hello_world`.
 The expected results are:

 | Subject        | lines_of_code | number_of_modules | number_of_classes |
 | :------------- | :------------ | :---------------- | :---------------- |
 | hello_world.rb | 13            | 0                 | 1                 |

-For a more thorough test of your implementation, try the `adamantium` sample project by running: `scripts/size files adamantium`.
+For a more thorough test of your implementation, try the `adamantium` sample project by running: `vado size files adamantium`.
 The expected results are:

 | Subject                      | lines_of_code | number_of_modules | number_of_classes |
 | :--------------------------- | :------------ | :---------------- | :---------------- |